FinriskHFDREAM/FinriskHF_post1/README.md

 During the post-challenge phase, 2 more modifications were tested, which are:

-a. **SB2 refined model** where the phylum informations were removed from the features for LASSO feature selection due to it representing redundant information with species information.
-The model can be found in: **[TEAMS/SB2/code_v2/main_lasso.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2/code_v2/main_lasso.r)**
+a. **SB2_v2** where the phylum informations were removed from the features for LASSO feature selection due to it representing redundant information with species information.
+The model can be found in: **[TEAMS/SB2/code_ref/main_lasso.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2_ref/code_ref/main_lasso.r)**

-b. **SB2 age fixed** almost similar to SB2 refined model above, however in this model, only Age is selected as unpenalized features.
+b. **SB2_v3** almost similar to SB2 refined model above, however in this model, only Age is selected as unpenalized features.
 The model can be found in: **[TEAMS/SB2/code_v2/main_Agefix.r](https://github.com/FinriskHFDREAM/FinriskHF_post1/blob/main/TEAMS/SB2/code_v2/main_Agefix.r)**

 Similar singularity image that has been submitted during the challenge can be used to execute the refine model as follow: